I hear and I forget

 I reflect and I learn

-Those who know my background will be aware of my time in education, as well as my time working as a counsellor and psychologist.
+Those who know my background will be aware of my time in adult education, as well as my time working as a counsellor and psychologist.

 That background helps me when I complete any work I do.
 I can take time to consider what I have learned from being with another person for a while.
 That’s why some folk end up with an email from me commenting on the results I’ve noticed.